 Retailers must put much care into deciding the implementation of dynamic pricing.
 Hasty implementation will risk the loss of customer loyalty.

-What is the future of business intelligence in data-driven industry?
+What is the future of retail business intelligence?

 Business Intelligence (BI) has gone through a phase of incredible advancements.
 Spreadsheets are now a memory for most retailers.
-Data visualization and advanced analytics are crucial business intelligence components.
+Data visualization and advanced analytics are crucial retail business intelligence solutions components.

 The fusion of business intelligence and analytics allows retailers to make quick decisions.
-So, what else awaits retail firms’ future of business intelligence?
+So, what else awaits the retail business intelligence solutions future?

 An estimated $15 million is lost annually per company due to insufficient data.
 This prompts the need for better accuracy and data quality even as BI evolves. – Gartner